lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within the Lamini Free plan.

+## Principles for Memory Tuning

+Andrej Karpathy's [A Recipe for Training Neural Networks](https://karpathy.github.io/2019/04/25/recipe/) is a great summary of the phased, iterative approach you should take to Memory Tuning (even though many of the specific examples in that article don't apply to Memory Tuning).

+1. Become one with the data
+    - Deeply understand your dataset and your eval, and refine them to high quality

+1. Set up the end-to-end training/evaluation skeleton

+    Before you start Memory Tuning, measure the baseline accuracy on:

+    1. the base model
+    1. base model + prompt tuning
+    1. base model + prompt tuning + RAG

+1. Overfit
+    - Find a Memory Tuning recipe that's accurate on your facts, even just for one example, before scaling up your data

+1. Regularize
+    - Scale up your data and check generalization performance

+1. Optimize
+    - Continue iterating now that you have a solid foundation

+Don't skip any of these steps!

 ## Example Memory Tuning settings

 Tuning hyperparameters can be a bit of an art.
 Where should you start experimenting?